My Freelance Writing Journey: Starting My Career as a Freelance Writer

 Such is life 🙂

 The only thing that was left for me to do was to let my work speak for itself.

 People will have different views on everything.
 The trick is to know what feels right for you and to do it wholeheartedly.

 It is important to break through stereotypical mindsets if what you’re doing gives you happiness and creative fulfillment.

 Over the last 13+ years, I have worked on numerous exciting projects with many growing businesses, startups and entrepreneurs from all over the globe.

 I still can’t give you the name of a big company I work for.
-Rather, I can now give you names of many countries where my content writing clients are based and also define the exciting projects I have been fortunate enough to be associated with.
+Rather, I can now give you the names of many countries where my content writing clients are based and also define the exciting projects I have been fortunate enough to be associated with.

 In hindsight, I am happy, contented, and thankful to all those people who doubted me.
 If it weren’t for them and their preconceived notions, I wouldn’t have pushed myself to achieve all that I have.

 Today, freelancing has become quite a fad with more and more people choosing to work from home.
 It feels great to know that the path I chose so many years ago now has so many takers.